tangentialism/Bukkit-izer/README.md

 ### `GET /index.FORMAT`

 Returns a random image of format _FORMAT_.
-So, `GET /index.jpg` would return a random JPG.
+So, `GET /index.gif` would return a random GIF.

 `http://bukkit.tangentialism.com/index.gif`